Your Mini Resources Guide to Mindfulness

 Thich Nhat Hanh is a Buddhist monk who has written many beautiful and simple books on peace and mindfulness meditation.

 He lives in The Plum Village Mindfulness Retreat Centre in France.
 This is a lovely interview illustrating how he embodies mindfulness, talks about his life and a little about Buddhism.
 It is 21 minutes.

-Further lists of useful Books are here on my website: on mindfulness and other related topics.
+In addition to this Mini Resources Guide to Mindfulness there are further lists of useful Books here on my website: on mindfulness and other related topics.

 There are many other authors who write beautifully about mindfulness, including Jack Kornfield, Roger Walsh, Tara Brach and Pema Chodron.
 It’s a personal mix, but all of which I have found inspiring.
 Hope something might catch your eye and get you further interested in mindfulness!

 To finish, if you need a bit of Calm right now, here is where you can focus on the sounds and soft images for a few moments of relaxation.

 There is a wealth of resources out there these days.
 Do you have a favourite Mindfulness author or website that you have found is a good resource?